-Mugwort is a herb that can enhance Lucid Dreams.
+Mugwort the dream herb, is a herb that can enhance Lucid Dreams.
 It’s a powerful lucid dreaming herb that can do wonders for your dreaming experience.
 Here’s everything you need to know.

 It can make dreams more vivid, improve your recall and give you access to ‘divine’ visions and other powerful things like that.
 I’ve collected a lot of information about Mugwort, and how Mugwort can be used for Lucid Dreaming.

 Mugwort, Or ‘Artemisia Vulgaris’ is a herb that lives in Northern Europe, Asia, Alaska and North America.
 It’s said to produce vivid dreams with those who consume it.

 It’s actually got quite a few uses and effects, but I’ll get to those.
 Let’s just give a brief introduction to the herb and it’s history.
 Here are some common other names for it and historic uses:

 Sailors Tobacco – Mugwort is sometimes referred to as ‘sailors tobacco’ because for a while, sailors used to use it as an alternative to tobacco.
 They used it when they ran out or fancied something different and more interesting.
 Maybe the sailors just fancied having Lucid Dreams while on long voyages!

 Flavouring in beer – It was also used as the flavoring in beer for a while, before hops were used.
 For this reason, some people have said that it’s called Mugwort because it’s referring to the mugs in which the beers were poured.
 ‘Mug herb’ or ‘Mug flavoring’ as it was referred to.
 Whether or not this is true, is up for debate but it was used as flavoring in beer.

 What Is Mugwort Used For?